fireeye-ops/cache/resume.md

 ## Overview

-I am a 20 year old systems administrator and server firefighter with an aspiration of becoming a part of the DevOps movement.
+I am a 20 year old systems administrator and server firefighter aspiring to become a developer.
+I learn very quickly in action and am not afraid to take on new ventures.
+I enjoy what I do and hope to someday create and maintain world changing applications.

 ## Work Experience